blacksenator/fbcallrouter/README.md

 <img align="right" src="assets/washing.png"/>

 The program is **trying to identify spam calls**.
-So it is listen to the FRITZ!Box callmonitor and does several wash cycles to figure out whether it is spam or not.
+So it is listen to the [FRITZ!Box](#disclaimer) callmonitor and does several wash cycles to figure out whether it is spam or not.

 ## Release notes

+If you already use an older version please refer to the [update section](#update) and be aware that the **structure of the configuration file differ** (see [`config.example.php`](/config.example.php)).

-### Brand new (v2.7)
+### Brand new (v2.8)

+Unknown outgoing phone numbers are now also subjected to a reverse search via [Das Örtliche](https://www.dasoertliche.de/rueckwaertssuche/) and, if necessary, recorded in the corresponding phone book.

+### Recently added (v2.7)

 At the request of a user, an **e-mail notification** has been added.
-If the call number is unknown, you can get the logging information as an email.
+If an unknown number has led to an entry in one of the phone books, you can get logging information as an email.
 Could the number be researched on the web (see next paragraph) - as a spammer or by reverse search - even with the info where it was found as a **deep link**: so you can dive into detailed information to that phone number direct from the e-mail.

-If you use allready a previous version please refer to the [update section](#update)!

-### Recently added (v2.6)

-Instead of just one website, **more online directories are now queried** whether the number is listed as spam.
-Unfortunately, most of them do not offer an API/interface and can therefore only be queried via screen scraping.
-If the providers make changes to the websites and **errors occur as a result, please open an issue here so that the coding can be adapted to the changed websites immediately!**

-In addition, a reverse search has now been implemented via the [Das Örtliche](https://www.dasoertliche.de/rueckwaertssuche/) website.

-If you already use an older version be aware that the **structure of the configuration file differ** (see [`config.example.php`](/config.example.php)).

 ## Preconditions

+* the program only works in the German telephone network!
-* You use a Fritz!Box for landline telephoning
+* you use a Fritz!Box for landline telephoning
-* You need to have a [separate spam telefon](https://avm.de/service/wissensdatenbank/dok/FRITZ-Box-7590/142_Rufsperren-fur-ankommende-und-ausgehende-Anrufe-z-B-0900-Nummern-einrichten/) book beside your phonebook!
+* you need to have a [separate spam telefon](https://avm.de/service/wissensdatenbank/dok/FRITZ-Box-7590/142_Rufsperren-fur-ankommende-und-ausgehende-Anrufe-z-B-0900-Nummern-einrichten/) book beside your phone book!
-* The program only works in the German telephone network!
+* you have a microcomputer (Raspberry Pi) running 24/7 in your network

 ## Description

 For an incoming call a cascaded check takes place:

-* First, it is checked, whether the number is **already known** in one or more of your telephone books (`'whitelist'`) and (`'blacklist'`).
-Known telephone numbers are of course not analyzed further.
+* First, it is checked, whether the number is **already known** in your telephone books (`'whitelist'`) and (`'blacklist'`) or (`'newlist'`).
+Of course, these known telephone numbers are not analyzed further.

-* If not known, than it is checked if it is a **foreign number**.
-If you have set (`'blockForeign'`) the number will be transferred to the corresponding phonebook (`'blacklist'`) for future rejections.
+* If unknown, than it is checked if it is a **foreign number**.
+If you have set (`'blockForeign'`) the number will be direct transferred to the corresponding phone book (`'blacklist'`) for future rejections.

 * Than it is checked if a domestic number has a [**valid area code** ONB](#onb) or [cellular code](#rnb).
 Quite often spammers using fake area codes.
 If so, the number will be transferred to the blacklist for future rejections.

 * After that it is checked if the **subscribers number is valid** (starting with a zero -> only applies to landline numbers).
 If so, the number will be transferred to the blacklist.

-* If all this passed, it is checked at various scoring sites (currently four: [werruft](https://www.werruft.info), [cleverdialer](https://www.cleverdialer.de)), [telefonspion](https://www.telefonspion.de/) and  [tellows](https://www.tellows.de/), if this number has received a **bad online rating**.
+* If all this passed, it is checked at various scoring sites (currently five: [WERRUFT](https://www.werruft.info), [Clever Dialer](https://www.cleverdialer.de), [Telefonspion](https://www.telefonspion.de/), [WerHatAngerufen](https://www.werhatangerufen.com) and  [tellows](https://www.tellows.de/)), if this number has received a **bad online rating**.
 If so, the number will be transferred to the blacklist.

 * Finally, of course, there is the possibility that the caller is known in a positive sense and can be identified via a public telephone book ([Das Örtliche](https://www.dasoertliche.de/rueckwaertssuche/)).
-Then he/she/it is optionally entered in a dedicated phonebook (`'newlist'`) with the determined name.
+Then he/she/it is optionally entered in a dedicated phone book (`'newlist'`) with the determined name.

 ## Requirements